 During and immediately after college, he worked in journalism, including a period at Newsweek magazine.
 He taught English at his alma mater Cardinal Spellman High School in the Bronx, NY, before entering graduate school at Fordham University, where he held Presidential Scholarships and was a Teaching Fellow while studying for his doctorate.
 He was then a church history professor at St. Joseph’s Seminary (Dunwoodie) and its Institute of Religious Studies in Yonkers, NY, where he also served as the Institute’s Associate Dean.
 From 2001 to 2004, he was Academic Editor at Paulist Press in Mahwah, NJ, while teaching at Fordham’s College of Liberal Studies (2002-2004) and serving as a Fellow at Fordham’s Center for Medieval Studies (2003-2004).

-His scholarly and outreach articles have appeared in the Catholic Historical Review, Church History, Cristianesimo nella storia, Revue d'histoire ecclésiastique, America, Commonweal, U.S. Catholic, and other journals.
+His scholarly and outreach articles have appeared in the Catholic Historical Review, Church History, Annuarium historiae conciliorum, Cristianesimo nella storia, Revue d'histoire ecclésiastique, America, Commonweal, U.S. Catholic, The Tablet, CNN.com, Reuters, NJ.com and other outlets.
 His writing has been honored by the American Catholic Historical Association and the Catholic Press Association.

 In addition to his own writing, Dr. Bellitto has long experience as an editor.
 He is currently Academic Editor at Large for Paulist Press, and is the creator and editor of its series, Rediscovering Vatican II.
 He is also the Editor in Chief of the series Brill's Companions to the Christian Tradition.